-South Korea says 'comfort women' deal flawed, but Japan insists on no change
+South Korea says 'comfort women' deal flawed, but Japan warns against change

 Moon pledged to normalize relations and work toward “future-oriented cooperation” with Japan.

-Japan’s Nikkei business daily on Thursday quoted Prime Minister Shinzo Abe as telling people close to him that the agreement “will not be changed by even one millimeter”.
+Japan’s Nikkei business daily on Thursday quoted Abe as telling people close to him that the agreement “will not be changed by even one millimeter”.

 “Regardless of the Japanese government’s stance, we take the investigation results seriously and humbly,” South Korean foreign ministry spokesman Roh Kyu-deok told a news briefing, adding Seoul would formulate follow-up measures as soon as possible that could help the victims “regain honor and heal the wounds in their hearts”.